cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 #### Peers

-The number of peers was stable at all nodes.
-As expected, the seed nodes have more peers (around
-125) than the rest (between 20 and 70 for most nodes).
+On all expertiments, the number of peers was stable on all nodes.
+As expected, the seed nodes have more peers (around 125) than the rest (between 20 and 70 for most nodes).
 The red dashed line denotes the average value.
+Just as in the baseline, the fact that non-seed nodes reach more than 50 peers is due to [\#9548].

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|
 | ![peers](img38/200nodes/peers.png) | ![peers](imgs/v1/200nodes/metrics/peers.png)
 | | ![peers](imgs/v1/200nodes_with_latency_emulation/metrics/peers.png)

-Just as in the baseline, the fact that non-seed nodes reach more than 50 peers is due to [\#9548].

 #### Consensus rounds

-Most blocks took just one round to reach consensus, except for a few cases when it was needed a second round.
-For these specific runs, the baseline required an extra round more times.
+On both versions, most blocks took just one round to reach consensus, except for a few cases when it was needed a second round.
+On these two particular runs, we observe that `v0.38` required an extra round on more occasions than `v1`.

-With latency emulation, the performance is significantly worse; on multiple times needing an extra round and even reaching three rounds.
+With latency emulation, the performance is notably worse: the consensus module requires an extra round more often, even needing three rounds to finalise a block.

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|